Graphite: Occurrence

 Graphite occurs in metamorphic rocks as a result of the reduction of sedimentary carbon compounds during metamorphism.
 It also occurs in igneous rocks and in meteorites.
 Minerals associated with graphite include quartz, calcite, micas and tourmaline.
-The principal export sources of mined graphite are in order of tonnage: China, Mexico, Canada, Brazil, and Madagascar.
+The principal export sources of mined graphite are, in order of tonnage, China, Mexico, Canada, Brazil, and Madagascar.
+Significant unexploited graphite resources also exist in Colombia's Cordillera Central in the form of graphite-bearing schists.

 In meteorites, graphite occurs with troilite and silicate minerals.
 Small graphitic crystals in meteoritic iron are called cliftonite.
 Some microscopic grains have distinctive isotopic compositions, indicating that they were formed before the Solar System.
 They are one of about 12 known types of minerals that predate the Solar System and have also been detected in molecular clouds.
 These minerals were formed in the ejecta when supernovae exploded or low to intermediate-sized stars expelled their outer envelopes late in their lives.
 Graphite may be the second or third oldest mineral in the Universe.

 Structure

 Graphite consists of sheets of trigonal planar carbon.
 The individual layers are called graphene.
-In each layer, the carbon atoms are arranged in a honeycomb lattice with a bond length of 0.142 nm, and the distance between planes is 0.335 nm.
-Bonding between layers is relatively weak van der Waals bonds and are often occupied by gases, which allows the graphene-like layers to be easily separated and to glide past each other.
+In each layer, each carbon atom is bonded to three other atoms forming a continuous layer of sp2 bonded carbon hexagons, like a honeycomb lattice with a bond length of 0.142 nm, and the distance between planes is 0.335 nm.
+Bonding between layers is relatively weak van der Waals bonds, which allows the graphene-like layers to be easily separated and to glide past each other.
 Electrical conductivity perpendicular to the layers is consequently about 1000 times lower.

-The two forms of graphite are called alpha (hexagonal) and beta (rhombohedral).
-Their properties are very similar.
-They differ in terms of the stacking of the graphene layers: stacking in alpha graphite is ABA, as opposed to ABC stacking in energetically less stable and less common beta graphite.
-The alpha form can be converted to the beta form through mechanical treatment and the beta form reverts to the alpha form when it is heated above 1300 °C.
+There are two allotropic forms called alpha (hexagonal) and beta (rhombohedral), differing in terms of the stacking of the graphene layers: stacking in alpha graphite is ABA, as opposed to ABC stacking in the energetically less stable beta graphite.
+Rhombohedral graphite cannot occur in pure form.
+Natural graphite, or commercial natural graphite, contains 5 to 15% rhombohedral graphite and this may be due to intensive milling.
+The alpha form can be converted to the beta form through shear forces, and the beta form reverts to the alpha form when it is heated to 1300 °C for four hours.